 The plant provides some 1,700 households, two daycare centers, as well as several commercial operations with eco-friendly CHP heat.
 Tenants benefit from significant cost savings because fees such as electricity tax and power grid utilization fees are eliminated when using distributed electricity.
 Thus, operating the gas engine helps to keep residential utility costs consistently low.

-The video shows the delivery and setup of the cogeneration power plant by MWM's partner SES Energiesysteme.
+The video (in German langugae) shows the delivery and setup of the cogeneration power plant by MWM's partner SES Energiesysteme.

 Privacy Note Youtube: